 We are a clinical-stage biopharmaceutical company focused on developing novel, transformative medicines for neurological diseases.
-We were formed in January 2020 by Arena Pharmaceuticals, Inc. ("Arena") to advance a portfolio of centrally acting product candidates designed to be highly selective for specific G protein-coupled receptors ("GPCRs").
+We were formed in January 2020 by Arena to advance a portfolio of centrally acting product candidates designed to be highly selective for specific G protein-coupled receptors (GPCRs).
 Our small molecule product candidates were discovered out of the same platform at Arena that represents a culmination of more than 20 years of GPCR research.
-Our pipeline includes:
+We are currently focused on developing the following product candidates in our pipeline:

-- LP352, an oral, centrally acting, 5-hydroxytryptamine 2c receptor subtype ("5-HT2c") superagonist, currently in a Phase 1b/2a clinical trial ("the PACIFIC Study") for the treatment of seizures associated with developmental and epileptic encephalopathies ("DEEs"), which may include Dravet syndrome, Lennox-Gastaut syndrome ("LGS"), tuberous sclerosis complex ("TSC"), and CDKL5 deficiency disorder, among others; - LP659, a centrally acting, sphingosine-1-phosphate ("S1P") receptor subtypes 1 and 5 ("S1P1,5") receptor modulator in preclinical studies for multiple neurological diseases, for which we anticipate submitting an investigational new drug application ("IND") to the FDA in the fourth quarter of 2022; and - LP143, a centrally acting, full cannabinoid type 2 receptor ("CB2") agonist in preclinical studies for CNS diseases and disorders.
+- LP352, an oral, centrally acting, 5-hydroxytryptamine 2c receptor subtype (5-HT2c) superagonist, currently in a Phase 1b/2a clinical trial (the PACIFIC Study) for the treatment of seizures associated with developmental and epileptic encephalopathies (DEEs), which may include Dravet syndrome, Lennox-Gastaut syndrome (LGS), tuberous sclerosis complex (TSC), and CDKL5 deficiency disorder, among others; - LP659, a centrally acting, sphingosine-1-phosphate (S1P) receptor subtypes 1 and 5 (S1P1,5) modulator in preclinical studies for multiple neurological diseases and we anticipate submitting an investigational new drug application (IND) to the FDA in the second half of 2022; and - LP143, a centrally acting, full cannabinoid type 2 receptor (CB2) agonist in preclinical studies for central nervous system (CNS) diseases and disorders.